httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Specify any additional constraints upon the structures used, as well as the consequences when those constraints are violated.

 Typically, this means that a header definition will specify the top-level type -- Dictionary, List or Item -- and then define its allowable types, and constraints upon them.
 For example, a header defined as a List might have all Integer members, or a mix of types; a header defined as an Item might allow only Strings, and additionally only strings beginning with the letter "Q".
+Likewise, inner lists are only valid when a header definition explicitly allows them.

 When Structured Headers parsing fails, the header is ignored (see {{text-parse}}); in most situations, violating header-specific constraints should have the same effect.
 Thus, if a header is defined as an Item and required to be an Integer, but a String is received, it will by default be ignored.
 If the header requires different error handling, this should be explicitly specified.

-However, both Items and Inner Lists allow parameters as an extensibility mechanism; this means that values can later be extended to accommodate more information, if need be.
+However, both items and inner lists allow parameters as an extensibility mechanism; this means that values can later be extended to accommodate more information, if need be.
 As a result, header specifications are discouraged from defining the presence of an unrecognised parameter as an error condition.

-Conversely, inner lists are only valid when a header definition explicitly allows them.
+To help assure that this extensibility is available in the future, and to encourage consumers to use a fully capable Structured Headers parser, a header definition can specify that "grease" parameters be added by senders.
+For example, a specification could stipulate that all parameters beginning with the letter 'q' are reserved for this use.

 Note that a header field definition cannot relax the requirements of this specification because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of integers and decimals, the format of strings and tokens, the types allowed in a dictionary's values, or the number of items in a list).
 Likewise, header field definitions can only use Structured Headers for the entire header field value, not a portion thereof.